The Essential Guide to Tax Implications of Selling a Business in the UK

 In the UK, CGT applies when you sell most assets, including business assets and shares, whether a partial shareholding or the entire shareholding in a company.
 The CGT rate can vary depending on your income tax band and whether you qualify for specific reliefs.
 For most business owners, this is where early planning with your tax advisor can make a significant difference.

-For example, if your sale qualifies for Business Asset Disposal Relief (formerly known as Entrepreneurs’ Relief), you could pay just 14% CGT instead of the standard 18-24% depending on tax bracket.
+For example, if your sale qualifies for Business Asset Disposal Relief (formerly known as Entrepreneurs’ Relief), you could pay just 14% CGT instead of the standard 18–24%, depending on your personal tax position.
 That can add up to a substantial saving – but it requires careful preparation and confirmation from your tax professional that qualifying criteria are met.

 Potential VAT Implications